elifesciences/builder/docs/osx.md

 ## Running natively

-As mentioned, this can be hit a miss, and a moving target sometimes.
-These instructions should get you up and running as of today:
+As mentioned, running builder natively on macOS can be hit a miss due to changes in builder, and painpoints of python on macOS.
+These instructions should get you up and running as of today.

-Install from homebrew:
+Install from dependancies with homebrew:

 ```
-brew install openssl@1.1 libssh2 libffi python@3.8
+brew install vagrant git openssl@1.1 libssh2 libffi python@3.8
 ```

-Install some other hashicorp dependancies from legacy versions, 0.11 for terraform, 0.11 for vault.
-You can install these local to builder, and set your path appropriately, like so:
+Some other hashicorp dependancies require legacy versions right now - 0.11 for `terraform` and 0.11 for `vault`.
+You can install these globally, or local to just builder and set your path appropriately like so:

 ```
 mkdir .bin